ruby-amqp/rubymarchhare.info/articles/guides.md

 This guide covers:

- * How to declare AMQP queues with Bunny
+ * How to declare AMQP queues with March Hare
  * Queue properties
  * How to declare server-named queues
  * How to declare temporary exclusive queues